 The Company does not anticipate any changes in the amount of unrecognized tax benefits in the next twelve months.
 It is Intevac's policy to include interest and penalties related to unrecognized tax benefits in the provision for income taxes on the consolidated statements of operations.
-During fiscal 2022 and 2021, Intevac recognized a net tax expense (benefit) of \$0.
-As of December 31, 2022, Intevac did not have any accrued interest related to unrecognized tax benefits.
+During fiscal 2023 and 2022, Intevac recognized a net tax expense (benefit) of \$0.
+As of December 30, 2023, Intevac did not have any accrued interest related to unrecognized tax benefits.
 Intevac did not accrue any penalties related to these unrecognized tax benefits because Intevac has other tax attributes which would offset any potential taxes due.

 Intevac is subject to income taxes in the U.S. federal jurisdiction, and various state and foreign jurisdictions.
 Tax regulations within each jurisdiction are subject to the interpretation of the related tax laws and regulations and require significant judgment to apply.
-As of December 31, 2022, all of the tax years remained open to examination by the federal and state taxing authorities, for three or four years from the tax year in which net operating losses or tax credits are utilized completely.
-Singapore is open to examination from 2017 forward.
+As of December 30, 2023, all of the tax years remained open to examination by the federal and state taxing authorities, for three or four years from the tax year in which net operating losses or tax credits are utilized completely.
+Singapore is open to examination from 2020 forward.

-The Inland Revenue Authority of Singapore ("IRAS") is currently conducting a review of the fiscal 2017 through 2019 tax returns of the Company's wholly-owned subsidiary, Intevac Asia Pte.
-Ltd. IRAS has challenged the Company's tax position with respect to certain aspects of the Company's transfer pricing.
-The ultimate outcome of this examination is subject to uncertainty.
-The Company's management and its advisors believe that the Company is "more likely than not" to successfully defend that the tax treatment was proper and in accordance with Singapore tax regulations.
+The Inland Revenue Authority of Singapore ("IRAS") conducted a review of the fiscal 2017 through 2019 tax returns of the Company's wholly-owned subsidiary, Intevac Asia Pte.
+Ltd. IRAS had challenged the Company's tax position with respect to certain aspects of the Company's transfer pricing.
+The IRAS has concluded their audit and notified us on January 18, 2024 that there are no adjustments to our tax returns for years 2017 through 2019.
 Presently, there are no other active income tax examinations in the jurisdictions where Intevac operates.